Leandro Silva (footballer, born 1994)

-Leandro Miguel Pereira da Silva (born 4 May 1994) is a Portuguese professional footballer who plays as a midfielder for Israeli club Hapoel Haifa.
+Leandro Miguel Pereira da Silva (born 4 May 1994) is a Portuguese professional footballer who plays as a midfielder for Académica de Coimbra.

 Club career

 Born in Castelo de Paiva, Aveiro District, Silva joined FC Porto's youth system at the age of 12.
 On 21 August 2013 he made his professional debut with the reserves, coming on as a 67th-minute substitute for Thibaut Vion in a 1–0 away win against Portimonense S.C. in the Segunda Liga.
 On 22 April 2015, in the semi-finals of the Premier League International Cup, he scored all of his team's goals to help overcome Fulham 3–0.

 Silva spent the 2015–16 and 2016–17 seasons on loan in the Primeira Liga, respectively at Académica de Coimbra and F.C.
 Paços de Ferreira.
 Due to lack of playing opportunities at the latter he was recalled by his parent club on 26 December 2016, being re-loaned to Académica shortly after.

 In the summer of 2017, Silva signed with AEL Limassol in the Cypriot First Division.
 He served two Portuguese second tier loans until the end of his contract, at Académica and F.C.
 Arouca; he contributed 31 matches and one goal in his first season at the latter side, helping to a return to the top flight after four years.

 Already on a permanent two-year deal at Arouca, Silva registered the exact same figures in the 2021–22 campaign as they managed to stay afloat.
+In January 2023, following a very brief spell in the Israeli Premier League with Hapoel Haifa FC, he returned to Portugal with U.D.
+Leiria, achieving promotion to division two with them in May.

+Silva went abroad again on 23 July 2024, joining Saudi First Division League club Al-Jandal SC.
+In September, however, he rejoined Académica for a fourth stint, with the side now in the third tier.